Zindan Gate: Modern period

 After these failed attempts, Belgrade was finally taken by the Ottomans in 1521.
 As they continued further into the Central Europe, reaching Vienna, Belgrade Fortress lost its military importance, and the Ottomans stopped upgrading, or even maintaining the fortress properly.
 As a result, the Austrians easily took over Belgrade in 1688.
 They decided to turn the fortress into the bulwark of Christendom and hired Venetian architect Andrea Cornaro to head the reconstruction of the entire complex, including the Zindan Gate.
 After his design. the earthen embankment in front of the gate was transformed into the proper ravelin, with slanted, cut passage.
 The Ottomans regained Belgrade already in 1691, and they rehired Cornaro to finish the works, so he added the vault.

-Belgrade became a frontier town again, and the fortress regained its warfare importance.
-Second major reconstruction occurred during another Austrian occupation from 1718 to 1739.
+Belgrade became a frontier town again, and the fortress regained its military importance.
+A second major reconstruction occurred during another Austrian occupation from 1718 to 1739.
 The period saw unprecedented transformation of the entire fortress, which was remodeled into the bastion fort after the plans and designs by the Swiss military engineer Nicolas Doxat.
 Within the project, the Zindan Gate was remodeled to suite the artillery warfare.
-The towers were roofed with bricks, while the protective arched wall was enhanced with the earthen embankment.
+The towers were roofed with bricks, while the protective arched wall was fortified with the earthen embankment.
 Masoned staircases were built, with access corridors, for both towers.
 The Ottomans retook the fortress in 1739, losing it again to the Austrians in 1788, before regaining it in 1791.
 Since the late 18th century, after the tower again lost its military importance, the Ottomans used towers' basements as dungeons, or zindan in Turkish language, hence the name of the gate.